OSU-BMBL/BMBL-analysis-notebooks/figure_code/Cytoscape_network/README.md

-# Visualize Networks using R and Cytoscape (Only in Windows)
+## Visualizing Networks using R and Cytoscape (Windows Only)

-Note: The visualization code was created and tested using R and Cytoscape in Windows OS.
-Not supported in terminal environment.
+**Important Note:** The visualization code was created and tested using R and Cytoscape on Windows operating systems and is not compatible with terminal environments.

-## Installation
+### Installation

-The following packages were used for development:
+The following packages are required for development:

 - R: 4.2.1
 - Cytoscape: 3.9.1